achieving new levels

 Below you will find the difference between stock GT Grade Carbon vs my benchmark bike (steel Jamis Renegade Exploit equipped with Soma Cazadero 700x42c tires – 30 psi air pressure, a shockstop stem and a flexing Ergon CF3 Pro carbon seatpost with Brooks C17 saddle).
 But, as you may already know, I am after the most comfortable bike possible so I put the same tires (at the same 30 psi air pressure), a Brooks C17 saddle and a suspension stem and Ergon seatpost to the Grade to see how much more comfort I can squeeze from this bike (this is described as a max version).
 As you can see a new w GT Grade Carbon in a max version was very close to my benchmark bike in terms of comfort and on a fast gravel route, the rear end of the bike was even better than my benchmark bike (both in stock and max setup).
 This is a true testament of how comfortable this bike really is and how even more comfortable it can become when you make some upgrades to it.

 Would I buy it?

-There is no simple answer because I am from an a old steel frame school.
+There is no simple answer because I am from an old steel frame school.
 I like steel for its flexing properties and springy ride.
-Moreover I am not after the most power efficient frame possible.
-So for my type of riding a steel bike like my Jamis Renegade Exploit equipped with a Lauf Grit SL fork, shockstop suspension stem and an Ergon CF3 flexing seatpost is a great choice.
-But if you look for something similarly comfortable but in the same time much more light and simply faster then you will be very happy riding a new carbon GT Grade.
+Moreover, I am not after the most power-efficient frame possible.
+So for my type of riding a steel bike like my Jamis Renegade Exploit equipped with a Lauf Grit SL fork, shockstop suspension stem and an Ergon CF3 flexing seatpost are a great choice.
+But if you look for something similarly comfortable but at the same time much more light and simply faster then you will be very happy riding a new carbon GT Grade.
 Just put something like a shockstop stem on it and you are ready for any road ahead…